-Bacy earned 46.7% of the vote in the March primary and will compete in a runoff election on July 14, 2020.
+Bacy earned 46.7% of the vote in the March primary and subsequently won a runoff election on July 14, 2020.

 Endorsed in the 2020 primary election by Texas Parent PAC, a pro-public education organization that advocates for adequate and equitable funding of public schools, local control, teacher quality, and the prevention of private school vouchers.